 Taijiquan is a wonderful martial art, but it has degraded so badly that in most cases it has become a dance.
 An ironical, perhaps inevitable, development in organized Taijiquan and other styles of kungfu as well as in chi kung is that today these instructors who teach a much degraded forms of the arts are in control of most national and international federations of these arts.
 This is so because they are the majority in the membership of these federations.
 If any public or governmental bodies wish to obtain information of these arts, they will most likely consult these federations.

-It's so true that people who learn kung fu tend to fight like chickens in a haphazardway using very little of what they've practiced.
+It's so true that people who learn kung fu tend to fight like children in a haphazard way using very little of what they've practiced.
 I hope that I will be able to achieve the level where I'd be able to fight using kung fu and not some borrowed moves.

 Kungfu practitioners fighting like children is now the norm, and has become a laughing stock among martial artists of other systems.
 The main fault is that the methodology to teach kungfu practitioners progress from solo form practice to free sparring is now generally lost.

 Today a serious problem is emerging.
-Some world kmown Shaolin and Taijiquan masters even go to the extent of publicly saying that traditional kungfu forms cannot be used for fighting!
-What they use and teach for combat is Boxing, Kickboxing Karate, Taekwondo or freestyle fighting.
+Some world known Shaolin and Taijiquan masters even go to the extent of publicly saying that traditional kungfu forms cannot be used for fighting!
+What they use and teach for combat is Boxing, Kickboxing, Karate, Taekwondo or freestyle fighting.
 You may find their views and pictures in their official websites.
-Traditional kungfu forms, they insist, are meant only for teaching certain combat principles or for strengthening the practitioners' legs. .
+Traditional kungfu forms, they insist, are meant only for teaching certain combat principles or for strengthening the practitioners' legs.

 This is shocking.
-It is also a great insult to generations of masters in their own lineages who had demonstrated in texts and pictures that the traditional kungfu forms they taiught were combat efficient.
+It is also a great insult to generations of masters in their own lineages who had demonstrated in texts and pictures that the traditional kungfu forms the masters taught were combat efficient.

 Against such a varied background, my website, books and the intensive courses I offer the public are a sincere attempt to check the fast deterioration of kungfu and chi kung.
 My effort is only a ripple in an ocean but at least the wonderful arts that my masters so kindly and generously transmitted to me, can be passed down to some deserving disciples.